masasam/emacs-easy-hugo/README.md

 Deploy hugo source at Google Cloud Storage.

-	easy-hugo-next-postdir
+	M-x easy-hugo-next-postdir
-	easy-hugo-previous-postdir
+	M-x easy-hugo-previous-postdir

-With this you can go to a directory other than content/post
+With this you can go to a directory other than content/post.

+	M-x easy-hugo-nth-blog

+You can move to a blog with the specified number.

 	M-x easy-hugo-image